 Local students visiting cafes analyzed Kopi Joss and found that it has a lower caffeine content than regular coffee because coal absorbs it.
 And also neutralizes the acidity of coffee, which makes it easier for the stomach.
 Many claims that it has the same taste as regular coffee, while others say that it has a delicate taste of caramel since hot coal burns sugar added to coffee.

 The picturesque Raja Ampat archipelago is located in the province of West Papua and includes more than 1,500 islands and coral reefs.
 This region is characterized by the richest diversity of marine organisms in the world, thanks in part to its location between the Pacific and Indian oceans.
-Here you can learn traditional Papuan fishing techniques and go fishing.
+Here you can learn traditional Papuan fishing techniques and go fishing with the best catfish reels you can use.
 On a sailing boat, go to the islands of Salavati, Misool, Waigeo, Batanta, Kofiau, admire the tumultuous waterfalls and caves, dive to the coral thickets and sunken ships.

 Sulawesi is a large island surrounded by tropical seas, attracting lovers of exotic from around the world.
 Flying up on a plane, pay attention to its unusual outlines: from a height it looks like an orchid – from the centre, like petals, narrow and long peninsulas depart.
 Here you will find corners of virgin nature and friendly indigenous people.
 Go to the edge of the Toraja to see magnificent ceremonial rituals, cave burials, and admire wooden houses with fiercely raised roofs standing on stilts.
 To get acquainted with the heritage of the colonial period, go to the capital Makassar, where you can see the fort Rotterdam and the tombs of the Govans kings.